Sponsored by Toon City

-Hatada Tart also offers a wagashi making session.
-Although a very simplified version of all of the work that goes into making this Japanese sweet, it’s a fun experience that involves spreading the anko/yuzu paste across the squared cake and rolling it with some help from one the friendly employees.
+Hatada Tart also offers a wagashi-making session.
+Although a very simplified version of all of the work that goes into making this Japanese sweet, it’s a fun experience that involves spreading the anko/yuzu paste across the squared cake and rolling it with some help from one of the friendly employees.

 Just down the street from Hatada Tart is a small but beautiful shrine.

 This shrine is located across the street from a large park and is in a very residential area.
 All across the shrine grounds, you’ll find interesting statues and plant life.
 Behind the shrine is a small forest which gives you the feeling of having escaped the residential surroundings.

 Located just a short ride from Tokuimishimagu Shrine (about a 5-10 min)

 Last on my list of recommendations is the magnificent Ukishima Shrine.
 Surrounded by tall trees this traditional Japanese shrine is the perfect spot to rest before returning to Strada or continuing on your cycling adventure.
 Some of my favorite features of this shrine were the koi, a small bamboo forest around the main shrine, a giant tree wrapped with a sacred rope.

 Map to Strada and Locations Mentioned